KateGoncharik/history-in-slides/README.md

 Video of result: https://disk.yandex.ru/i/BvEzUFHw0L1Ung

 #### History in slides
-Some tasks were not fullfiled because I didn't make it in time.
+Some tasks were not fullfiled.

 Task: